a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 vibration analysis

-the process of monitoring the condition of equipment and the diagnosis of faults in equipment through the measurement and analysis of vibration within that equipment
+the process of monitoring the condition of equipment and the diagnosis of faults through the measurement and analysis of vibration within that equipment